ZhuangLab/storm-control/README.md

 # Directory Layout #
 dave - This folder contains software (dave.py) that is used to control hal for automated acquisition of multiple images and/or STORM movies.
 Dave controls Hal via TCP/IP.

+fluidics - This folder contains software (kilroy.py) to control a series of pumps and valves so that fluid control can be integrated with imaging.

 hal4000 - This folder contains the hal-4000 microscope control and image acquisition software (hal-4000.py).

 sc_hardware - This folder contains classes for interfacing with various bits of hardware.
 Folders are (usually) the manufacturers name.